alfonx/valueR/README.md

 ## Development

 This package emerged from our own analyses of VALUE market data using R that we would like to make available to our users.
-The package is still under development and we are happy to receive hints on enhancements to the functionality.
+The package is still under active development and we are happy to receive hints on enhancements to the functionality.

 ## Installation